-We have electric hook-ups, waste disposal and view over the fields to the sea.
+We have electric hook-ups, chemical waste disposal and five fully serviced pitches with a view over the fields to the sea.

-The site was established 20 years ago and is very popular with many returning customers every year.
+The site is very popular with many returning customers every year.

 Some of our most valued customers have been coming every year since we opened!!!

 Coldingham Village is a historic conservation village in the east of Berwickshire on the south east coast of Scotland.

 Coldingham has an award winning blue flag beach, beautiful scenery and is an ideal place to base your holiday in the Scottish Borders

 St Abbs with its Nature Reserve and world renowned diving grounds is approx 1.5 miles away.